danielgroves/danielgroves.net/_posts/2013-04-01-alfred-extensions.md

 ---

-If anyone has any suggestions for more extensions, improvments to my existing ones or finds any bugs please <a href="/contact/" title=-"Contact Daniel Groves">drop me an email</a> or comment below.
+If anyone has any suggestions for more extensions, improvments to my existing ones or finds any bugs please <a href="/contact/" title="Contact Daniel Groves">drop me an email</a> or comment below.